SOLAR SYSTEM FREQUENTLY ASKED QUESTIONS

 Every solar panel installed creates a digital value based on its expected output over a set amount of time.
 This value is represented by small scale technology certificates (STC’s) which are traded on an open market, similar to shares.
 You can calculate the value of your STC’s on the Clean Energy Regulator website.

-When do I receive my Government Rebate?
+When do I receive my Government financial incentive?

 Some companies final prices change according to the actual price they sell the STC’s for.
 At Proven Energy the quoted STC value is final, so you don’t need to worry about the quoted price changing.
 We believe in a firm quote and so we’re willing to take risk on for our customers.